 Democratic control of the Swiss Armed Forces is ensured by the principle of the primacy of politics in defence matters and by the rule of law.
-In fact, important decisions have to be submitted to parliament for acknowledgement or approval.
-Additionally, they are subjected to popular vote either mandatorily or at the request of 50'000 citizens (optional referendum).
-Furthermore, amendments of federal laws, adopted by the Federal Assembly, can also be subject to popular vote (optional referendum).
+In fact, important decisions e.g. adjustments on the Act on the Armed Forces, armaments programme, etc., have to be submitted to parliament for acknowledgement or approval.
+Additionally, federal decrees and the ratification of international treaties may be subject to popular vote either mandatorily or at the request of 50'000 citizens (optional referendum).
+Furthermore, amendments to federal laws, adopted by the Federal Assembly, are subjected to the optional referendum).
+An emergency federal act, that does not have the Constitution as its basis is subjected to a mandatory referendum if its period of validity surpasses one year.
 At the request of 100'000 citizens, any military matter can be subject to a popular vote for a constitutional amendment (people's initiative).

 Thus, the Swiss Armed Forces are effectively controlled by the following constitutional procedures: